-The Stanford Law & Policy Review is one of the most prominent policy journals in the nation.
-While maintaining the standards of academic legal scholarship, SLPR (pronounced "slipper") attempts to inform public discourse by publishing articles that analyze the intersection of our legal system with local, state, and federal policy.
-Unlike other policy journals, SLPR is ideologically neutral and solicits articles from authors who represent a diversity of political viewpoints.
+Stanford Law & Policy Review (SLPR) is one of the most prominent policy journals in the nation and attempts to inform public discourse by publishing articles that analyze the intersection of our legal system with local, state, and federal policy.
+SLPR is ideologically neutral and solicits articles from authors who represent a diversity of political viewpoints.

 Interpreting Acronyms and Epithets: Examining the Jurisprudential Significance (or Lack Thereof)